 by L. Joseph Letendre

-About the Author: L. Joseph Letendre is the author of When You Pray and When You Fast from Ancient Faith Publishing.
+About the Author: L. Joseph Letendre is the author of When You Pray from Ancient Faith Publishing as well as the popular guide, Preparing for Confession.
 His writing has also appeared in Touchstone, The Reformation and Revival Journal, and St. Vladimir’s Theological Quarterly.
-He recorded the audiobook of St. Nicholai Velimirovic’s Prayers by the Lake for Ancient Faith.
+He recorded the audiobook of St. Nicholai Velimirovic’s Prayers by the Lake for AFP.
 He holds degrees in psychology, philosophy, and education, as well as an MDiv from St. Vladimir’s Seminary.
 He is a parishioner at All Saints Antiochian Orthodox Church in Chicago, IL.

 Author: L. Joseph Letendre

 In this book over three hundred sayings of Orthodox saints from twelve different countries are collected.
 Their words express spiritual experience tested by the ages.
 Their words contain many answers about what happens with us and those near to us.
 The saints show that divine righteousness is joined to our everyday life.
 This righteousness of God has transfigured millions of people around the world, and has brought many of them to holiness and perfection.

 This book is the ideal companion to the previously published Champion of Good: The Life of Father Ilarion (Holy Trinity Publications, Jordanville, 2011).
 All who have already encountered Father Ilarion through his life will be equally engaged by his words.
 Those who meet him first through his preaching will want to go on to read his life.
 Together, they convey a potent message of the possibilities that open to the human soul that turns to God with singleness of mind and humility.
 The sermons are grouped by subjects.
 One index lists the sermons in church calendar order and the other index lists the sermons in chronological order for those who wish to see what was preached in an historical context.

 Copyright Holy Trinity Monastery